TrannMinhHieu/space_shooting/README.md

 ![](/img/Missile_state_machine.png)
 *Figure 7: Missile State Machine*

+After the initialization state, the missile active object enters an **ARMED** state.
+Without any further signal, the state machine will remain in this stage indefinitely or until the end of the game.
+With the *missile fire* signal, the missile object transits itself into **FLIGHT** stage.
+In **FLIGHT** stage, the missile updates the position of itself with every *time tick*.
+If the missile travers to it max range, an *out range* signal is sent, the missile state become **ARMED**.
+Else, if the missile hit an active object, it transits in to **EXPLODE** state and then back to **ARMED** state.

 >:memo: **Note:** The Missile state machine does not have and end state due to the dependence nature of it in player ship object.

 **Player missile task handler**

 ```